 The international committé arrange activities to integrate exchange students on campus lika dinners, trips and they also meet you on the station when you arrive to Sweden, Malmö.

 Contact the International committe by mail: firstname.lastname@example.org

 Alnarps festkommitté (Party committee)

 This group is responsible for all the bigger parties here at Alnarp.
 Most Thursdays is the student pub (PABB) in the Student Union building open.
 Don’t forget to bring your student membership card as you need a membership to attend the pubs.
-Each semester there is also a couple of larger dinner parties organized either by ASK or LMK, whom all students are welcome to.
+Each semester there is also a couple of larger dinner parties (sittningar) organized either by ASK or LMK, whom all students are welcome to.
 Look out for invitations on your email or at posters around campus, or check out the party schedule.
 They also have a facebook-page https://www.facebook.com/klubbmaster/